lunahsenzacca/nlin-EEG/README.md

 This allows several metrics to be calculated, that can be helpful to characterize the dinamics of the signals under different stimuli or experimental conditions.

+For this reason this package(?) includes modules aimed at streamlining the computation and analysis of these observables.
+Nothing special about this, just a glorified wrapper.

 # **How to use**

 Install the required packages in a conda enviroment: